gvwilson/10-safety/README.md

 guard all the time is exhausting and quickly leads to **security fatigue** [Stan2016].
 If you are too tired to follow good practices, knowing them does you no good.

+Two technologies that are useful, but only to a certain extent, are Virtual Private Networks and a specialized web browser called Tor.
+A Virtual Private Network (VPN) connects your device to a server, then has the server make connections to other machines on your behalf.
+All messages between your device and the server are encrypted, and the server can be managed by professional IT staff in a jurisdiction with tight privacy laws to increase your safety.
+Tor routes messages randomly through a network of servers, making traffic much harder to track.
+Both reduce risk, but neither eliminates it if your device is compromised, if the VPN is subpoenaed, or if you log in to accounts over Tor (thereby revealing your identity to those sites).

 ## Rule 3: Use relevant threat models.